 It has always been our goal to employ village members in as many contributing roles as possible – as drivers, homestay hosts, yurt hosts, and cooks.
 Over the years we have developed deep relationships with a few friends in particular.
 Doing what we do without their help just wouldn’t be possible.

 From: Maman Village, Issyk Kul Province

-Kasidin, aka Kas, aka Kasanova first joined us in the fall of 2011 and has been working as our primary local contact since.
-Kas co-hosts at the yurt with his brother-in-law, Azamat.
-Together they are responsible for menu planning, cooking, keeping the fire burning, and generally making sure yurt life couldn’t get any better.
+Kasidin (aka Kas, aka Kasanova) first joined us in the fall of 2011 and has been working as our primary partner since.
+In addition to tackling behind-the-scenes logistics, Kas works together with Nurbek at the yurts each winter planning meals, cooking, keeping the fires burning, and generally making sure yurt life couldn’t get any better.
 Kas loves to ski pow, and is well on his way to becoming Kyrgyzstan’s next best backcountry ski guide.
 In the summer Kas works as a trekking, climbing, and mountaineering guide and has recently launched his own tour company, Kyrgyz Tours.

 Village Coordinators & Homestay Hosts